Affinizations and R-matrices for quiver Hecke algebras: Introduction

 \noi $\bullet$\ \parbox[t]{\my} {First of all, it is known that the upper global basis corresponds to the set of the isomorphism classes of simple modules over symmetric quiver Hecke algebras (\cite{R11, VV09}).}

-\vs{.5ex} \noi $\bullet$\ \parbox[t]{\my}{The KLR-type quantum affine Schur-Weyl duality functor was constructed in \cite{K^3} using symmetric quiver Hecke algebras and $R$-matrices of quantum affine algebras.
-This functor has been studied in various types (\cite{K^3b,KKKO14c,KKKO15b}).} The notion of {\it $R$-matrices} for symmetric quiver Hecke algebras was introduced in \cite{K^3}.
-The $R$-matrices are special homomorphisms defined by using intertwiners and affinizations.
-It turned out that the $R$-matrices have very good properties with {\it real} simple modules (\cite{KKKO14}).
-They also had taken an important role as a main tool in studying a monoidal categorification of quantum cluster algebras (\cite{KKKO14b, KKKO15}).
+\vs{.5ex} \noi $\bullet$\ \parbox[t]{\my}{The KLR-type quantum affine Schur-Weyl duality functor was constructed in \cite{K^3} using symmetric quiver Hecke algebras and R-matrices of quantum affine algebras.
+This functor has been studied in various types (\cite{K^3b,KKKO14c,KKKO15b}).} The notion of {\it R-matrices} for symmetric quiver Hecke algebras was introduced in \cite{K^3}.
+The R-matrices are special homomorphisms defined by using intertwiners and affinizations.
+It turned out that the R-matrices have very good properties with {\it real} simple modules (\cite{KKKO14}).
+They also had taken an important role as a main tool in studying a monoidal categorification of quantum cluster algebras (\cite{KKKO18}).